Orthodox Peronism: Present

 Orthodox Peronism had disappeared in the 1970s and 1980s, suppressed by first the military junta and then the post-dictatorship forces.
 However, the term "orthodox Peronism" is still claimed by some modern Peronists.
 It is used to describe groups such as the Popular Dignity party (currently the Federal Republican Encounter), the Second Republic Project, the Popular Party, the Principles and Values Party, Unite for Freedom and Dignity (successor of People's Countryside Party and Movement for Dignity and Independence), Federal Patriot Front (previously known as New Triumph Party, Alternativa Social and Bandera Vecinal), parts of Youth and Dignity Left Movement and Federal Commitment.
-Orthodox Peronism currently has its place in federal peronism, and is also characterized by rejecting the left wing of Peronism, Kirchnerism.
-Also some important current leaders of Peronism such as Alberto Rodriguez Saa, are classified within orthodox Justicialism.
+Some Federal Peronists, characterized by rejecting the left wing of Peronism, Kirchnerism, self-identify as Orthodox Peronists, including one of the founders of the Federal Peronist movement, Alberto Rodriguez Saá.
 FPF leader Alejandro Biondini meanwhile rejects both Kirchnerism and Menemism.